 There once was a town called Hobbledy-Bean,

-The pavement was shiny, the air had a glow,
+The buildings were shiny, the air had a glow,

 The ‘Cleanest Town’ winner, five years in a row.